 Caleb Jagoda…

-talks in aphorisms until those closest to him demand he stop—but hey, you know what they say: Buy the ticket, take the ride.
-Caleb is a poet, journalist, and lord of the living room with a burning passion for a good half-soup, half-sandwich meal deal.
-He is an MFA poetry student at the University of New Hampshire, where he also received his BA, in English and journalism, in 2021.
-Previously, he’s worked as assistant editor at New Hampshire Magazine, and reported for America’s Test Kitchen’s “Proof” podcast, Down East Magazine, and Beer & Weed Magazine.
-He’s published poetry in Blue Earth Review, Y2K Quarterly, South Florida Poetry Journal, Gigantic Tentacles Magazine, Qu, Santa Clara Review, Folio Literary Journal, Shadowplay, Inscape Journal, and The Queens Review, among other places.
-His debut chapbook, Hunting, is available through Bottlecap Press.
-And – one last thing, I swear – he and his pals started a creative collective called Neon Snooze, that publishes a magazine every now and again.
+Previously, Caleb has worked as assistant editor at New Hampshire Magazine, and reported for America’s Test Kitchen’s “Proof” podcast, Down East Magazine, and Beer & Weed Magazine.
+He’s published poetry in Blue Earth Review; The Shore; Y2K Quarterly; South Florida Poetry Journal; Gigantic Tentacles Magazine; Qu; Santa Clara Review; FOLIO Literary Journal; Shadowplay; Inscape Journal; Puerto Del Sol; and The Queens Review, among other places.
+His debut chapbook, Hunting, was published by Bottlecap Press in 2025.
+And – one last thing, I swear – he and his pals started a creative collective (called Neon Snooze) that publishes a magazine every now and again.